bazel-contrib/rules_oci/docs/image.md

 )
 ```

-To base an oci_image on another oci_image, the `base` attribute MAYBE used.
+To base an oci_image on another oci_image, the `base` attribute can be used.

 ```starlark
 oci_image(